glufsaren/Rocket.DbC/README.md

 * **Lt**

 When using `Is` evaluates if a number is less than the specified value.
-When using `IsNot` the number has to be greater than or equal the specified value.
+When using `IsNot` the number has to be greater than or equal to the specified value.

 	Require.That(() => obj.Text).Is.Lt(1);
 	Require.That(() => obj.Text).IsNot.Lt(1);